 There are three options under the

-Indian Self Government Enabling Act for a First Nation to enter the property tax field:
+Indian Self Government Enabling Act for an Indigenous community to enter the property tax field:

-1. Concurrent Taxation — allows First Nations and local governments to share taxation.
+1. Concurrent Taxation — allows Indigenous communities and local governments to share taxation.

-2. Independent Taxation — allows provincial taxes to be completely removed if First Nations wish to implement their own property tax system.
+2. Independent Taxation — allows provincial taxes to be completely removed if Indigenous communities wish to implement their own property tax system.

-3. Indian District Taxation — allows First Nations with Indian District status to assume duties and functions similar to those of a municipality or other authority providing local services.
+3. Indian District Taxation — allows Indigenous communities with Indian District status to assume duties and functions similar to those of a municipality or other authority providing local services.

-All independently taxing First Nations in British Columbia have chosen option 2—independent taxation.
+All independently taxing Indigenous communities in British Columbia have chosen option 2—independent taxation.

 If the bylaws are passed under the